GDGAlgiers/Devfest22Challenges/Web/themeChanger/README.md

 ## Problem Statement

-A startup started running a new business, they built their landing page using HTML&CSS, and to take the website to the next level, they decided to add `theme changer` functionality (Dark theme, Light theme, Blue theme).
+A startup is launching their new website, built using the holy language HTML&CSS__*of-course*.
+But to take this website to the next level, they want to add a `Theme Chooser` functionally and support the following themes ( Dark, Light and a Blue theme).

 You, as a Front-end engineer working on that startup, you're given the task to implement the mentioned functionality respecting the following restrictions: